percona/percona-server-mongodb-operator/source/update.rst

 Update Percona Server for MongoDB Operator
 ===========================================

-Starting from the version 1.1.0 Percona Kubernetes Operator for MongoDB allows upgrades to newer versions.
+Starting from the version 1.1.0 the Percona Kubernetes Operator for MongoDB allows upgrades to newer versions.
 The upgrade can be either semi-automatic or manual.

 .. note:: Manual update mode is the recommended way for a production cluster.